 Once you know which of your school’s resources are the best fit for your future, you’ll be better prepared to avoid stressful moments.

-This article was written by the team at Admissionado, a leading admissions consulting firm that helps business school applicants gain admission to top undergraduate and graduate programs worldwide.
+This article was written by the team at Admissionado, a leading admissions consulting firm that helps business school applicants gain admission to top undergraduate and graduate programs worldwide and is updated annually.